Comparison of Rotator / Slider modules

 In summary:

-I spent a lot of time trying to get this to work in 6.x.
-There is either a cvs tagging problem or a lack of adequate documentation: - the jcarousel plugin does not come with this module although it exists in CVS, and there are no instructions as to where to get it or where to put it.
-I stuck the plugin into the module directory and still my Nodecarousel did not do anything.
+There is either a git tagging problem or a lack of adequate documentation: - the jcarousel plugin does not come with this module although it exists in git, and there are no instructions as to where to get it or where to put it.
+With the plugin in the module directory, Nodecarousel did not do anything.
 Also there were numerous php notices.

 Bottom line